lammps/lammps/doc/rst/compute_orientorder_atom.rst

 The angles theta and phi are the standard spherical polar angles defining the direction of the bond vector *rij*\ .
-The second equation defines *Ql*\ , which is a rotationally invariant scalar quantity obtained by summing over all the components of degree *l*\ .
+The second equation defines *Ql*\ , which is a rotationally invariant non-negative amplitude obtained by summing over all the components of degree *l*\ .

 The optional keyword *cutoff* defines the distance cutoff